yashrahurikar23/fun-flexbox/README.md

 # fun-flexbox
-This is a basic template guide to flexbox fr anyone who wish to have some fun for flexbox
+This is a basic template guide to flexbox for anyone who wish to have some fun for flexbox

+## Content
+1. Introduction